Skip to main content

 Evidence-Based SummaryBy the Prescriva Research Team

-*Compounded semaglutide is not FDA-approved.
-This article is for educational purposes only and does not constitute medical advice.
+> Important disclaimer: Compounded semaglutide is not FDA-approved.
+The clinical trial data cited in this article comes from studies of FDA-approved branded semaglutide.
+This article is for educational and informational purposes only and does not constitute medical advice.
 Individual results vary.
-Always consult your licensed healthcare provider before stopping or changing any medication.*
+Prescriva is a management services organization and does not practice medicine; all clinical decisions are made by independent licensed healthcare providers.
+Always consult your licensed healthcare provider before making any changes to your treatment plan.

 ---